nrwl/nx/docs/shared/guides/setup-incremental-builds-angular.md

 nx serve my-app --parallel
 ```

+{% callout type="note" title="Project configuration option" %}
-Note: you can specify the `--parallel` flags as part of the options property on the file-server executor in
+You can specify the `--parallel` flags as part of the options property on the file-server executor in
 your `project.json` file.
 The file-server executor will pass those to the `nx build` command it invokes.
+{% /callout %}

 ```json
 {